-Plans for purposeful LEAP Seminars (Assistant principal LEAP Leaders only)

-- LEAP Leader differentiates seminar content and/or activities to meet the needs of individual LEAP Team teachers. - LEAP Leader prepares for the seminar by internalizing the content and plans challenging seminars with clear outcomes tailored to the needs of the LEAP Team.

-- Tailors the seminar to a teacher's skill level and/or learning style - Conducts artifact analysis to identify individual teacher needs - Adapts seminar content and delivery to address misconceptions of individual teachers - Modifies tasks and activities to promote planning and practice around areas of need

-- Reviews the seminar content such that he/she can deliver content fluently - Prepares materials (e.g., handouts, anchor charts, PowerPoints) in advance - Anticipates teachers' misconceptions and plans to address them - Strategically leverages the specialized instruction (SPED, EL) resources when planning for LEAP Seminars - Collects and analyzes teacher artifacts and student work to inform seminar outcomes (e.g., consistently utilizes DCPS Planning Protocols [i.e., Weekly Data Meetings, Weekly Planning Meetings, Unit Planning] related to reviewing student work to support teachers in identifying gaps and planning strategies for reteaching) - Strategically incorporates a broad range of data (e.g., academic, attendance, SEL, classroom environment) to promote a holistic discussion aligned to an anti-racist, whole-child approach
+INSTRUCTION (INST) LEVEL 4 The following best describes the AP's actions: LEVEL 3 The following best describes the AP's actions: Plans for purposeful LEAP Seminars (Assistant princ cipal LEAP Leaders only) LEAP Leader differentiates seminar content and/or activities to meet the needs of individual LEAP Team teachers.
+LEAP Leader prepares for the seminar by internalizing the content and plans challenging seminars with clear outcomes tailored to the needs of the LEAP Team.
+For example, the LEAP Leader: Level 3 examples AND Tailors the seminar to a teacher's skill level and/or learning style Conducts artifact analysis to identify individual teacher needs Adapts seminar content and delivery to address misconceptions of individual teachers Modifies tasks and activities to promote planning and practice around areas of need For example, the LEAP Leader: Reviews the seminar content such that he/she can deliver content fluently Prepares materials (e.g., handouts, anchor charts, PowerPoints) in advance Anticipates teachers' misconceptions and plans to address them Strategically leverages the specialized instruction (SPED, EL) resources when planning for LEAP Seminars Collects and analyzes teacher artifacts and student work to inform seminar outcomes (e.g., consistently utilizes DCPS Planning Protocols [i.e., Weekly Data Meetings, Weekly Planning Meetings, Unit Planning] related to reviewing student work to support teachers in identifying gaps and planning strategies for reteaching) Strategically incorporates a broad range of data (e.g., academic, attendance, SEL, classroom environment) to promote a holistic discussion aligned to an anti-racist, whole-child approach